 While this wall is actually a dam, it still manages to divide people.
 Egypt is accusing Ethiopia of building a dam on the Nile River that could threaten the water supply of 90 million Egyptians.

-“We received studies from the Ethiopian side approximately the dam’s safety,” Egypt’s irrigation minister Minister Hossam Moghazi said recently, referring to Ethiopia’s Grand Renaissance Dam.
+“We received studies from the Ethiopian side about the dam’s safety,” Egypt’s irrigation minister Minister Hossam Moghazi said recently, referring to Ethiopia’s Grand Renaissance Dam.
 “What worries us is the storage size.”

 Italy’s largest construction company, Salini Impregilo, is halfway finished with the EUR 3.4 billion dam in northwestern Ethiopia on the Sudanese border.
-Work is scheduled to complete in 2017.
+Work is scheduled to finish in 2017.